Warnings: gore, murder.

 Wei Wuxian’s mouth opened and closed silently.

 Jiang Cheng frowned at him.
 “I thought you might like to know,” he added spitefully.
-“Even if you won’t give that omega back to free her.”
+“Even if you won’t give that kunze back to free her.”

 Even the guilt of having made this decision could not pierce through Wei Wuxian’s surprise now.
 Silence stretched between for a long time before he managed to ask: “To whom?”